A Dilemma in the National Football League

 In Massachusetts, the law provides that workers’ compensation covers nearly all workers.
 Even those who work as volunteers or for no money can receive workers’ compensation, provided that the injury occurred while working.
 Workers’ compensation also applies to workers irrespective of their citizenship status; if you are an undocumented immigrant, do not believe–or let your company persuade you–that your lack of proper documentation prevents you from receiving your justly deserved benefits.
 Massachusetts provides information about workers’ compensation in English and Spanish.

-What are benefits for workers’ compensation in Massachusetts?
+What are the benefits for workers’ compensation in Massachusetts?

 In general, there are a few typical benefits for workers’ compensation.
 There are medical benefits, which cover the medical expenses that workers receive to take care of their injuries.
 There are payment benefits that apply toward the salary that the injury prevents workers from earning.
 There are also vocational rehabilitation benefits, which pay for job training towards a new job if disability prevents workers from continuing their previous job.
 And workers’ compensation also provides for the possibility of death benefits that assist a spouse and any children if workers die while performing work activities.